|

 For insurance reasons ARC needs to issue a permit for all events

-league events where entry fees are paid by member clubs paying a
+includes league events where entry fees are paid by member clubs

-cover is provided to UKA club members and unaffiliated runners at
+provided to UKA club members and unaffiliated runners at ARC

 A.

-Any competitor in an ARC arranged &/or organised event whether an
+Any competitor in an ARC arranged &/or organised event whether a

-ARC member or not would be covered for or in the event of their
+member of an ARC club or not, would be covered for or in the

 A.